researchart/fse20/submissions/reusable/mtfuzz/INSTALL.md

 # 3. Use MTFuzz on your own program (_Recommended for exending current method, this will take a lot more time_)
 We demonstrate how to set up MTFuzz on your own programs.
-Let's use expat, an XML parser.
+Let's use expat, an XML parser, as an example. _Note: in the following instructions, we use some automation bash scripts like `build_expat.sh` or `./setup_mtfuzz_xmlwf.sh`.
+These are meant to ease the build process, please change them as you see fit for you program._

 1. Go to the programs directory inside [source](https://github.com/Dongdongshe/fse20/tree/master/submissions/reusable/mtfuzz/source) folder.
 If you are using our AWS, then use:
 ```bash